Mohitsaroya/IceBreaker/README.md

-        draw_boxes(self): Draws the game grid with white boxes. get_clicked_box(self, mouse_x, mouse_y): Returns the coordinates of the clicked box based on mouse coordinates. is_player_trapped(self, player_index): Checks if the player is trapped or not. handle_click(self, click_point): Handles mouse clicks, updates the display, and checks if the quit button or reset button is clicked, controls the players' moves on the board and closes the game when one of the players gets trapped. message_display(self, message): Writes messsage at the bottom left corner player_info_message(self, message, col, row): Displays the player's co-ordinates and the message to move when its their turn to move, otherwise any other message handle_quit_button(self): Handles the quit button click, prompting the user for confirmation and closing the window. is_player_overlap(self, position): Checks if the player is overlapping or not display_message(self, message): Displays a message at the bottom of the game window.
+        draw_boxes(self): Draws the game grid with white boxes. get_clicked_box(self, mouse_x, mouse_y): Returns the coordinates of the clicked box based on mouse coordinates. is_player_trapped(self, player_index): Checks if the player is trapped or not. handle_click(self, click_point): Handles mouse clicks, updates the display, checks if the quit button or reset button is clicked, controls the players' moves on the board, and closes the game when one of the players gets trapped. message_display(self, message): Writes message at the bottom left corner player_info_message(self, message, col, row): Displays the player's co-ordinates and the message to move when it's their turn to move, otherwise any other message handle_quit_button(self): Handles the quit button click, prompting the user for confirmation and closing the window. is_player_overlap(self, position): Checks if the player is overlapping or not display_message(self, message): Displays a message at the bottom of the game window.